Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Web appendix

-Figure \ref{fig:rank_casual} presents the results.
-As we can see from the figure, the prices, sellers' profit, and consumer surplus follow the same pattern as those in Figure \ref{fig:theoretical-results}.
-In the limiting case, when the causal effect of rank on sales term $\zeta \rightarrow \infty$ ($\zeta \rightarrow 0$), it is equivalent to the case where the fraction of consumers who only care about the first position $\theta \rightarrow 1$($\theta \rightarrow 0$).

-Despite the modeling details regarding consumer search costs, we show that the robustness of our findings, that competitive prices can be higher than collusive prices when consumer search costs are high, holds under various model assumptions.
+Figure \ref{fig:rank_casual} presents the equilibrium results.
+The results are robust and similar to those in Figure \ref{fig:theoretical-results}.\footnote{In the limiting case, when the causal effect of rank on sales, denoted by $\zeta$, approaches infinity ($\zeta \rightarrow \infty$) or zero ($\zeta \rightarrow 0$), it is equivalent to the case where the fraction of consumers who only care about the first position approaches one ($\theta \rightarrow 1$) or zero ($\theta \rightarrow 0$), respectively.} The main intuitions from Lemma \ref{obs:competitive_price} (advertising increases prices), from Lemma \ref{obs:monopoly_price} (monopoly prices decrease with the rank effect), as well as the limiting behavior as the rank effect approaches infinity, remain robust, and collusive prices can still be lower than competitive prices when consumer search costs are high.